Back to all posts

 When you see water creeping up from your basement drain, your first instinct might be to panic.
 But before you pick up the phone, there are a few simple diagnostic steps and fixes you can try yourself.
 Tackling a minor clog can be empowering, but it’s also important to know when to step back and let a professional handle it.
 If you’re comfortable with some hands-on work, these tips can help you figure out what’s going on and potentially solve the problem.
 Just remember to always prioritize your safety.

-Check Your Sewer Cleanout
+First, Find and Check Your Sewer Cleanout

 First, let’s play detective.
 Your home has a main sewer line cleanout, which is a capped pipe that provides direct access to your sewer line.
 You can usually find it in your basement, garage, or outside near your home’s foundation.
 Carefully remove the cap and take a look inside.
 If you see standing water or sewage backing up from the pipe, that’s a clear sign the blockage is in your main sewer line.
 A strong, unpleasant odor is another giveaway.
 If you find evidence of a main line clog, it’s best to stop here.
 This isn’t a simple DIY fix and requires professional equipment to resolve safely.
 This is the point where you should call for emergency plumbing services.

-Try a Plunger or Drain Snake
+Can a Plunger or Drain Snake Fix It?

 If your sewer cleanout looks clear, the clog might be closer to the drain itself.
 For a localized clog, a good old-fashioned plunger is your first line of defense.
 Make sure you’re using a flange plunger (the kind with the extended rubber flap) for a better seal on the drain.
 Give it a series of firm pumps to try and dislodge the blockage.
 If that doesn’t work, a drain snake, or auger, is your next best tool.
 You can rent or buy one from a local hardware store.
 Feed the flexible cable into the drain until you feel resistance, then crank the handle to break up or pull out the clog.

-Must-Have Tools for Homeowners
+My Go-To Plumbing Tools for Homeowners

 Being prepared can make a big difference in a plumbing pinch.
 Every homeowner should have a few basic tools on hand.
 Start with a good pair of heavy-duty work gloves to protect your hands.
 A pipe wrench is essential for loosening tight fittings, like the sewer cleanout cap.
 For clearing clogs, a professional-grade plumbing auger is far more effective than flimsy, small-scale versions.
 You might even find a garden hose with a high-pressure nozzle useful for flushing out cleared drains.
 Having these tools ready can help you manage minor issues, but for anything more complex, our team is equipped with a full range of expert plumbing solutions.

-Skip the Chemical Drain Cleaners
+Why You Should Skip Chemical Drain Cleaners

 It can be tempting to reach for a bottle of chemical drain cleaner, but please don’t.
 While they promise a quick fix, these harsh chemicals can cause more harm than good.
 They can corrode your pipes, especially older ones, leading to much more expensive repairs down the road.
 Furthermore, they are often ineffective against the tough clogs that cause basement backups, like tree roots or solid objects.
 If the chemicals fail to clear the clog, you’ll be left with a drain full of toxic, corrosive liquid.
 This creates a dangerous situation for you and for any plumber who comes to fix the problem.
 It’s always safer to use mechanical methods like a plunger or snake.